dwhuang/uscva/README.md

 red indicates a 'no' vote, gray indicates a present vote, and white indicates no data, mostly likely due to ineligibility to vote.

-To allow easy compairons, two cells can be selected (left-click) at the same time.
+To allow easy comparison, two cells can be selected (left-click) at the same time.
 One can also use mouse drag and wheel to zoom and pan.

 The dropdown menu at the top lists available datasets.